matthewmueller/adjust-engine/Readme.md

 # adjust-engine

   Position an element relative to another element.
-This repository is just the calculation engine behind the adjustments.
+This repository is the workhorse behind [adjust](https://github.com/matthewmueller/adjust).

 ## Installation